athensresearch/athens/doc/ClojureFam.md

 So why take part in the ClojureFam program?

 Questions come and go.
 Libraries and side-projects get abandoned.
-The flux of people can make us lose track of the individuals.
+The flux of people can make us lose track of individuals.

 As a ClojureFam mentor, you have the chance to connect personally to motivated programmers, who are learning Clojure primarily to contribute to Athens.